earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 Because the c extension functionality is closely tied to the python version, this shared object file is just for 3.11 `cp311-cp311`.
 And because this wheel contains native code, its specific to the OS and architecture its compiled for (`macosx_13` and `arm64`).

-Want to pip install from PyPi on different systems, like not arm64 or not macosx?
+Want to pip install from PyPi on different systems, like not arm64 or not macOS x?
 Good news: You just have to build a wheel for each system and then upload them all.
 But, there's a catch.
 Even with things like `manylinux`, you'll need the right machines.
 Virtual or real ones with the systems you're building for.

 Many use GitHub actions matrix builds to accomplish this: